brunophilipe/macdown-gistit/README.md

 A plugin in MacDown is a regular Cocoa [dynamic-loading bundle], with extension `.plugin`.
 MacDown searches `~/Library/Application Support/MacDown/PlugIns`, and build menu items for loadable bundles inside the directory.
 A plug-in in invoked when the user clicks on its corresponding menu item.

+One caveat is that MacDown does *not* reuse plug-in instances between invocations; a new instance of re-created each time a method is called on the plug-in.
+This may change in the future, but as a rule of thumb, you should always treat your plug-in as stateless.
+Store things with `NSUserDefaults` or other persistence solutions.

 [dynamic-loading bundle]: https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/LoadingCode/LoadingCode.html#//apple_ref/doc/uid/10000052-SW1